Parasite Prevention for Dogs and Cats in Matthews, NC

 Routine wellness exams and vaccinations are integral to your pet’s health, but they’re not enough to keep pesky fleas, ticks, and mosquitoes away.
 We don’t see a lot of hard freezes here in North Carolina, so the risk of exposure for pets is considerable throughout the year.
-At Caring Hearts Animal Hospital, we understand that parasites are more than just pesky bugs that bite and irritate our pets—they can pass on harmful diseases, as well.
-That’s why we dedicate ourselves to educating our clients about the necessity of parasite prevention, and how to keep their pets safe and healthy.
+At Caring Hearts Animal Hospital in Matthews, we understand that parasites are more than just pesky bugs that bite and irritate our pets—they can pass on harmful diseases, as well.
+That’s why we dedicate ourselves to educating our clients about the necessity of parasite prevention for dogs and cats, and how to keep their pets safe and healthy.

 Common Vector-Borne Diseases